Last Updated: March 30, 2023

 We already mentioned that the minimum legally required car insurance is the cheapest option.
 Let’s explain what that is.

-In almost every state — except New Hampshire — drivers are legally required to have this type of insurance.
+In almost every state — except New Hampshire and Virginia — drivers are legally required to have this type of insurance.

 Why is that so?